How to Achieve Your Goals in Life

 I just explained my theory why some things never happen, but what about things that do happen in our life that we really don’t like?
 More importantly, things that we keep repeating and that become a theme of our “life story.”

 If you find this happening in your life, don’t be too hard on yourself.
 There is a good reason for it, and it may have something to do with a painful event in your past that you don’t even remember, an event that is hidden from your conscious mind.

 We may never discover the things that happened in our past that set the stage of where we are now, but if we acknowledge that everything we are today is a result of our past experiences then it will help us focus and move forward.

 We tend to dismiss thoughts that are confusing.
 Maybe because we think that they’re not relevant, or maybe because we are in denial of our past life stories.
-But that is really our ego trying to dismiss the problem stemming from cause and effect.
+Painful memories may block our ability to proceed.
+Our ego is trying to dismiss the problem stemming from cause and effect.

 Our ego does not allow us to see the links between early-life events, and how we are functioning now.
 Our past experiences may haunt us.
 What complicates things even more is that there may very well be multiple events strung along in our lives that don’t seem to be connected.

 When we become aware of these things, we can make an effort at looking back and finding various things that happened before that still have a strong influence on us today.

 Our lives are divided into three time periods.

 - The past that is full of memories, good and bad.